logan-scott/SynthVuln/README.md

-# SynthVuln Generator
+# SynthVuln

 A comprehensive synthetic vulnerability data generator that creates realistic asset inventories and vulnerability findings for testing and simulation purposes.

 ## Overview

-The SynthVuln Generator provides a unified interface for running asset and findings generators with three different modes:
+The SynthVuln tool provides a unified interface for running asset and findings generators with three different modes:

 1. **Interactive Mode** - User-friendly question-based interface
 2. **Default Mode** - Run both generators with default settings